akrasuski1/halb-cpu/README.md

 ## TL;DR

-ROM and RAM each take half of 16-bit address space with 8-bit data cells; RISC-style ISA with 4 registers, two of which can act as pointer.
+ROM and RAM each take half of 16-bit address space with 8-bit data cells; RISC-style ISA with 4 registers, two of which can act as pointer; all in TTL logic.

 ## Table of contents